Children in Myanmar hold a d.light solar panel and lantern. (photo

 Drying and cooling are two of the most common forms of food preservation, and both require large amounts of energy, especially drying.
 For cooling, many farms try to time harvests or transportation during cooler times of the day because most do not have access to large-scale refrigeration.
 For drying, farmers often place harvests on the ground under open sun and may hire day laborers to manage the drying process.
 Depending on the crop and time of year, drying can take weeks.
 If not well controlled, open-sun drying can degrade nutrient content, flavor and color, and lead to complete spoilage from fungal infections in high humidity or rain.
 Commercially available heat-pump dryers require more electric power and capital investment than is available to almost all family-owned farms.

-Suryodaya has worked with courses like “Mechanical Engineering Design - Integrating Context with Engineering” and “Stanford Energy Ventures” to create affordable cooling and drying systems that work well with India’s small-farm business models.
+Suryodaya has worked with courses like “Mechanical Engineering Design - Integrating Context with Engineering” and “Stanford Energy Ventures” and at campus locations like "The Stanford O'Donohue Family Farm" to create affordable cooling and drying systems that work well with India’s small-farm business models.
 After Frederick Tan, '18, joined the team, Suryodaya developed and began testing a high-performance, affordable solar drying system for farmers called the Advanced Adaptable Agricultural System.
 For red chili, one of India's largest spice crops, the system can reduce drying time from two or three weeks to three or four days.
 This improves chili quality and reduces spoilage to boost farm income and lower risk.
 With an India-based team in Hubli, Karnataka, Suryodaya is field testing the system in India’s chili growing belt.
 Suryodaya won an Innovation Transfer grant from Stanford’s TomKat Center for Sustainable Energy and a Realizing Environmental Innovation Program grant from Stanford Woods Institute for the Environment.

 The Advanced Adaptable Agricultural System could work well beyond India, because the need for effective and affordable drying of agricultural products is not confined to the subcontinent.
 Around one third of food in the world is produced by smallholder farmers, who work on plots of land less than two hectares.
 These families constitute an estimated 2 billion people.